linqueta/eezee/README.md

 It's common your app has integrations with many external services and this gem has a feature to organize in one file the settings of these external service integrations and it provides an easy way to get these settings.

-For example, I want to integrate with [Rick and Morty Api](https://rickandmortyapi.com/api/):
+For example, I will integrate with [Rick and Morty Api](https://rickandmortyapi.com/api/) using a service:

 - I'll declare it in an initializer file: